-I am a senior researcher in the Programming Systems Research Group at NVIDIA.
-My current work focuses on optimizing deep neural networks for performance and scalability.
+I am a researcher in the programming systems team at NVIDIA.
+My current work focuses on improving the performance and efficiency of deep neural networks through pruning & quantization, neural architecture search (NAS), and compiler- and runtime-based approaches.
 More broadly, I'm interested in research problems that lie at the intersection of systems and machine learning.

 Prior to joining NVIDIA, I received my Ph.D. in Computer Science from the University of Utah under the guidance of Prof. Mary Hall.
 While at Utah, I worked on machine learning-based techniques to improve the performance, portability, and energy efficiency of GPU programs.

-V. Joseph, S. Muralidharan, A. Garg, M. Garland, G. Gopalakrishnan
+V. Joseph, G. Gopalakrishnan, S. Muralidharan, M. Garland, A. Garg

 |Designing a Tunable Nested Data-Parallel Programming System